 Special announcement: Parvovirus There is now a diagnosed case of parvovirus in the Palm Beach area.
 Parvovirus is highly contagious and potentially fatal to dogs.
 Goodog asks you to read the following article to prepare yourself on what to look out for and to reduce risk – Parvovirus in Dogs.

-If you have any concerns take your puppy or dog to the vet immediately.
+If you have any concerns contact your local vet, or take your puppy or dog to the vet immediately if there are signs of illness.

 Dogs enter the teenage phase around seven to eleven months and reach adulthood around 18 to 24 months.
 Smaller dogs become teenagers earlier than larger dogs and mature earlier, too.
 Some breeds mature late, for example the large gun dogs, while working dogs like Kelpies or Border Collies mature earlier, but there are always individual differences.